 Noise ratio measures the percentage of \textit{inter-class edges} (i.e., $e_{uv}$ with $l(u)\neq l(v)$) in the graph.

-\textbf{Motivation.} \ In Figure~\ref{fig:noise ratio}, we show the relation between classification accuracy and noise ratio for the \cora dataset, where \textit{edge deletion} randomly removes inter-class edges in the graph and \textit{edge addition} randomly adds \textit{intra-class edges} (i.e., $e_{uv}$ with $l(u)=l(v)$) that are not present in the original graph.
-The results show that the classification accuracy of all the three models is higher with lower noise ratio.
-This is understandable since GNN models are generally low-pass filters that smooth the embeddings of neighboring nodes~\cite{nt2019revisiting}.
+\textbf{Motivation.} In Figure~\ref{fig:noise ratio}, we show the relation between \textit{classification accuracy} and \textit{noise ratio} for the \cora dataset, where \textit{edge deletion} randomly removes inter-class edges in the graph and \textit{edge addition} randomly adds \textit{intra-class edges} (i.e., $e_{uv}$ with $l(u)=l(v)$) based on the ground-truth labels.
+The results show that the classification accuracy is higher for all the three models under lower noise ratio.
+This is understandable since GNN models are generally low-pass filters that smooth the embeddings of neighboring nodes~\citep{nt2019revisiting}.
 As inter-class edges encourage nodes from different classes to have similar embeddings, they make the classification task difficult.
 Therefore, we make the following assumption.